lambdaclass/cairo-vm/cairo1-run/README.md

 * `--args <ARGUMENTS>`: Receives the arguments to be passed to the program's main function.
 Receives whitespace-separated values which can be numbers or arrays, with arrays consisting of whitespace-separated numbers wrapped between brackets

+* `--args_file <FILENAME>`: Receives the name of the file from where arguments should be read.
+Expects the same argument format of the `--args` flag.
+Should be used if the list of arguments exceeds the shell's capacity.

 * `--trace_file <TRACE_FILE>`: Receives the name of a file and outputs the relocated trace into it

 * `--memory_file <MEMORY_FILE>`: Receives the name of a file and outputs the relocated memory into it